-Clinical Laboratory Attendance
+RN Traditional Clinical Laboratory Attendance

 Clinical laboratory attendance will be recorded as days missed.
 Attendance will be recorded per semester and will include time missed in all courses.
 Any student who is tardy by thirty (30) minutes or more will be counted absent.
 Students will be required to make-up all clinical laboratory days missed.
-Students will be given the opportunity to make-up no more than four

-(4) days of clinical laboratory.
 Clinical make-up days include absences and unsatisfactory completion of learning outcomes.
 Students will be required to attend the scheduled clinical make-up experiences as outlined on the calendar.
 Any student who fails to attend these make-up experiences will receive an unsatisfactory clinical grade.
-Students will receive a written warning upon missing their second clinical day.
+Students will receive a written warning upon missing one week of scheduled clinical.
 Students will be placed on conduct probation by the Coordinator upon missing their third clinical day.
-Any student who is absent more than four (4) days will be administratively withdrawn by the Coordinator.
+Any student who is absent more than five (5) days may be administratively withdrawn by the Associate Dean.
 Corrective Action for Clinical Laboratory Attendance is course specific and is found in the course syllabus.